cpmendoza/DeepHedging_JIVR/README.md

 pip install -r requirements.txt
 ```

-Alternatively, start with an empty virtual environment and install packages during execution on as-required basis.
+- Alternatively, start with an empty virtual environment and install packages during execution on as-required basis.

-3. **Modify parameters**

-The default parameters can be modified in the configuration files located in the cfgs folder:
+3. **Modify parameters**: The default parameters can be modified in the configuration files located in the cfgs folder:

 - `config_simulation.yml`: General parameters for the simulation.